 We are open to a diverse range of styles, including experimental and hybrid work.
 The best way to decide if The Account is a good fit for your work is by reading an issue of the journal.
 All issues can be read for free on our website.

-We are currently reading submissions from November 1st – March 1st.
+We read submissions from May 1st – September 1st and November 1st – March 1st.

 Simultaneous submissions are welcome, but you must withdraw your work immediately if it is no longer available.
 Authors retain their copyright and will receive a contract upon acceptance.